JoaquinQuintana/Music_Teleportation/README.md

 - "Meditation" application, relaxing for end-user and exposes them to new music

 Risks to project completion:
-- New languages (backend language unknown)
+- New languages (backend language Pandas and SQL)
 - No experience working with team members
 - No experience with Agile development
 - Tight class and internal milestones